Starting a Mock Trial Team

 Contact list for new schools and prospective schools:

-- If you are a new school to AMTA or looking at starting an AMTA program, please contact Brandon Harper, member of AMTA's Development Committee, with any questions about starting a new program.
+- If you are a new school to AMTA or looking at starting an AMTA program, please contact Brian Olson, Chair of AMTA's New School Recruitment and Mentorship Committee, with any questions about starting a new program.

-- If you have questions about AMTA's tournament structure, registration process, or tournament logistics, please contact Melissa Schuett, Tournament Administration Committee Chair.
+- If you have questions about AMTA's tournament structure, registration process, or tournament logistics, please contact Melissa Watt, Tournament Administration Committee Chair.

 - If you have questions about AMTA's tabulation system, scoring, or how our competition works, please contact Johnathan Woodward, National Tabulation Director.

-- If you have questions about AMTA's religious accommodation policies, please contact Jacelyn Olson, AMTA's Accommodation Committee Chair.
+- If you have questions about AMTA's religious accommodation policies, please contact Diane Michalak, AMTA's Accommodation Committee Chair.

 Frequently Asked Questions